California Bankruptcy Exemptions: What Can I Keep in Chapter 7

 So if I file bankruptcy I lose things?

 Many people really do lose things in bankruptcy because they filed the wrong chapter.
 Sometimes, it’s better to make affordable monthly payments and keep your stuff.
-This is one of the many good reasons people file Chapter 13 bankruptcy.
+This is one of the many good reasons people file Chapter 13 bankruptcy, which is like debt consolidation.